 In February 2017 I visited one country in East Africa, Uganda, and one country in Central Africa, Cameroon.
+Cameroon and Uganda are members of the Commonwealth of Nations.
 The Uganda part was organized by African Jungle Adventures.
 I was very happy with their organization, everything worked out very well.

 On Ngamba Island is a Chimpanzee Sanctuary for orphaned chimps.
 There are currently 49 chimps in the sanctuary.
 The chimps have almost the whole island for themselves, people are only in a small portion.
 We were there for the daily feeding.
 On the way to and from the island we actually crossed the equator.

 The next day we drove to Kidepo Valley National Park, with a one-night stopover in Gulu Town.
 I stayed at the Nga'Moru Wilderness Camp for two nights.
 I had a nice, comfortable permanent tent with shower and bathroom.